afa4wp/afa-submission-manager/docs/README.txt

 == Screenshots ==

 1. Scan the QR code to log in using the mobile app.
-Go to WordPress Admin >WPAFA > Settings
+Go to WordPress Admin >AFA > Settings

 == Changelog ==

-= 1.1.0 =
-* Added support for Elementor's Form Builder.

 = 1.0.0 =
 * First Release.